ajfisher/ajfisher.me/src/content/posts/2013-08-21-should-javascript-devs-build-real-things.md

 So within just over 12 months the community has gone from almost no hardware capability at all to being able to control things that fly, crawl and walk, make things light up and sense the environment.
 Yes much of this stands on the shoulders of other protocols, libraries and hardware but that's not the point (all software if built on the shoulders of lower foundations all the way down).
 The point is that when something is technically possible people will start doing things with it.

 I've been playing around with web controlled "things" for years.
 For most of that time, particularly in Melbourne, it has felt very much like I was the only person doing it.
 There have been others dabbling from time to time but they were mostly coming at it from the engineering side (eg make a thing simply shift data over the network etc).
-Internationally this was reflected as well – those working truly from a web perspective on hardware design for the last several years could be numbered in the small hundreds at absolute best.
+Internationally this was reflected as well - <b>those working truly from a web perspective on hardware design for the last several years could be numbered in the small hundreds</b> at best.

 I used [Web Sockets to talk to hardware devices](https://github.com/ajfisher/django-arduino-socketio) very early on and was consistently dismissed (even ridiculed) because HTTP & WS are heavy protocols and there are technically better ways to do it (there are eg [MQTT](http://mqtt.org/)).
 Now this is nowhere near an extreme position for these types of comms.
 Why?
 Because immediacy gives you the ability to prototype rapidly.
 A web sockets server in JS can be implemented in 15 lines of code plus "npm install express socketio firmata").
 Accessibility means that you can find a LOT of developers who can do exactly that code above and actually know how it's going to work even without hardware knowledge.
 Try and do the same thing with tech like MQTT or [Protocol Buffers](http://en.wikipedia.org/wiki/Protocol_Buffers) and your pool of talent drops spectacularly.